 Sole Proprietorship Startup Costs

-Will you be filing a DBA ("doing business as", also known as "fictitious business name" or "assumed name")?
 The laws vary from state to state and country to country, but even if local laws don't require it, your bank probably will in order to accept checks made payable to the business name.
-See Doing Business As a Fictitious Business Name for more info.

 Prepare to pay quarterly as cash starts to flow.
 Entrepreneurs have many deductible items, but they also have to pay all social security taxes.
 Remember, no one is withholding for you.
 A good practice is to set up a separate account for taxes and transfer money into there as it comes in.